Inbibo/shift_docs/docs/intro/terminology.md

 ## Workflow

 A Shift workflow is a directed acyclic graph (DAG) that builds the causal relationship between the execution of its nodes.

+## Catalog

+A Shift catalog is a collection of Shift operators, that usually share a common context.
+They serve mainly for organizing the available operators.
+A Catalog example is [*`Shift_USD`*](https://github.com/Inbibo/Shift_USD) which contains nodes to process and manipulate Usd data or the builtin *`Workflow`* catalog which contains nodes to run nested workflows.
+Users can create their own catalogs to organize their custom operators.